 - Businesses selling high-ticket items.
 If the product you’re selling has a high price tag, then prospects will likely do a lot of research before buying.
 With personal selling, you can explain the product benefits and how they relate to the customer’s unique circumstances, as well as directly answer any questions that they may have.

 - B2B industries.
-While many people assume that B2B sales is automatically more impersonal, the truth is that B2B companies can benefit the most from personal selling.
+While many people assume that B2B sales is automatically more impersonal, the truth is that B2B companies that use personal selling can benefit the most from it.
+Why are B2B sales based on personal selling?
+It’s really simple.
 When a prospect is buying on behalf of a company, rather than just themselves, they’ll want to be certain that the product meets all the varied requirements of the business.

 - Highly technical and/or customizable products.
 A simple item that can be bought off the shelf can usually be purchased without a great deal of engagement.
 However, if that product is complex or needs to be tailored to the customer, then a personalized product demo can explain the details in simple terms and ensure it meets their requirements.